18F/dev-environment/README.md

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):

-> This project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+> This project is in the public domain within the United States, and copyright and related rights in the work world wide are waived through the [CC0 1.0 universal public domain dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 >
 > All contributions to this project will be released under the CC0
 >dedication.
 By submitting a pull request, you are agreeing to comply